MORE ABOUT ME , MY INTERESTS & MY WORK

 COMPUTERS — I love ’em.
 I’m big into technology and love to experiment with most things Web-related.
 I’m a huge proponent of cloud computing and social media.
 After I first learned HTML in library school in 1999, I was forever hooked with all things Internet.
 I’ve maintained a strong online presence since then, with my website evolving over time – first it was on the servers at the University of North Carolina @ Chapel Hill, then I secured www.taneyakoonce.com, and after getting married, changed it to www.taneya-kalonji.com.
 I started blogging in 2003.
 With this current iteration, I’m very thankful to have WordPress so that I can focus less on HTML and more on content.
 I’m definitely a WordPress fangal.
 Over the years, I’ve developed & maintained (or help maintained) around 100 different websites and I teach others how to use it for genealogy purposes.

 MY JOB — I am the Deputy Director of the Eskind Biomedical Library & Knowledge Management team at Vanderbilt University Medical Center.
 I love my job!
 Along with my Director and my colleagues, we help our users (providers & patients in the medical center) access and manage information.
 We collaborate on multidisciplinary teams to impact information acquisition and use.
 We help match health care providers and patients with information when and where they need it.
 I’m fortunate to work in such an exciting environment.
 From helping patients locate medical information when looking at their electronic medical records online to helping in efforts our team undertakes to capture the knowledge that various people have in a way that can be reused, I have opportunities to participate in many, many different types of projects.
 It’s great!
-In May 2010 I completed my 2nd masters degree – a Masters in Public Health and have been able to leverage what I’ve learned in support of our goals and projects.
+In May 2010 I completed my 2nd masters degree – a Masters in Public Health and have been able to leverage what I’ve learned in support of our projects & goals.